microsoft/nn-Meter/docs/builder/backend.md

 nn-meter create --customized-workspace <backend-name> <path/to/place/workspace/>
 ```

-After running the python code or command line statement, a workspace folder will be created and a yaml file named `backend_config.yaml` will be placed in `<workspace-path>/configs/`.
-Users could open `<workspace-path>/configs/backend_config.yaml` and edit the content.
+After running the command, a workspace folder will be created and a yaml file named `backend_config.yaml` will be placed in `<workspace-path>/configs/`.
+Users could open `<workspace-path>/configs/backend_config.yaml` and edit the content to change configuration.
 The config will take effect after the the config file is saved and closed.

 ### Prepare Configs